 We also evaluate PINPF on a challenging nonlinear tracking scenario \cite{aulia2025navigation,csuzdi2025exact} which involves fusing a single time-difference-of-arrival (TDOA) measurement.
 As detailed in \cite{mori2016adaptive, crouse2021particle}, this measurement model induces a non-Gaussian, hyperbolic (banana-shaped) likelihood function.
 When the likelihood is fused with a Gaussian prior, the resulting posterior is highly non-Gaussian, typically exhibiting significant curvature.
 Furthermore, depending on the location and variance of the prior, the posterior can become multimodal, with separated modes.

 The TDOA measurement $z$ is defined as the difference in Euclidean distances between a target $x \in \mathbb{R}^2$ and two sensors $S_A, S_B \in \mathbb{R}^2$:

 where the measurement noise is Gaussian $\nu\sim\mathcal{N}(0,\sigma^2)$.
-Fig.~\ref{fig:lik-contour} shows the likelhood contour for the experimental setup described in \cite{mori2016adaptive}: sensors are located at $S_A=[-3,0]$ and $S_B=[3,0]$, the target is positioned at $[4,4]$ and observed with a noise standard deviation of $\sigma = 0.3$.
+Figure~\ref{fig:lik-contour} shows the likelihood contour for the experimental setup described in \cite{mori2016adaptive}: sensors are located at $S_A=[-3,0]$ and $S_B=[3,0]$, the target is positioned at $[4,4]$ and observed with a noise standard deviation of $\sigma = 0.3$.